Finnish language

 Finnish (endonym: suomi /fi/ or suomen kieli /fi/) is a Finnic language of the Uralic language family, spoken by the majority of the population in Finland and by ethnic Finns outside of Finland.
 Finnish is one of the two official languages of Finland, alongside Swedish.
 In Sweden, both Finnish and Meänkieli (which has significant mutual intelligibility with Finnish) are official minority languages.
 Kven, which like Meänkieli is mutually intelligible with Finnish, is spoken in the Norwegian counties of Troms and Finnmark by a minority of Finnish descent.
+However, these are recognized as independent languages in their relative countries for sociohistorical reasons.

 Finnish is typologically agglutinative and uses almost exclusively suffixal affixation.
 Nouns, adjectives, pronouns, numerals and verbs are inflected depending on their role in the sentence.
 Sentences are normally formed with subject–verb–object word order, although the extensive use of inflection allows them to be ordered differently.
 Word order variations are often reserved for differences in information structure.
 Finnish orthography uses a Latin-script alphabet derived from the Swedish alphabet, and is phonemic to a great extent.
 Vowel length and consonant length are distinguished, and there are a range of diphthongs, although vowel harmony limits which diphthongs are possible.